 - Tap Storage.

-Reset your device and sign in again.
-Additionally, you can download the cache within the app settings.
+Alternatively, you can clear the cache within the app settings.
 This is how to do it.

 - Open the Drive app.

 This process won’t delete any of your data, but rather clear the cached documents.